 B – Reactive Agility lateral shuffle – 4 x 20 secs [45 secs rest]

 C1 – Lay down turn around sprints – 6 x 30 yds [0 secs rest]

 C2 – Reverse scoop toss – 6 x 1 [60 secs rest]

-**C1 and C2 is a superset, meaning right after C1 you will rest 0 seconds and go right into C2.
+**C1 and C2 are a superset, meaning right after C1, you will go right into C2 (0 secs rest).